-KEY FOCUS AREA HOW APPLIED AT GATE 5 Social, environmental and economic sustainability requirements will be delivered. and measurement and management of the outcomes is in place.
+Social, environmental and economic sustainability requirements will be delivered, and measurement and management of the outcomes is in place.
 Integration with impacted asset networks is well advanced.

+Sustainability scope delivered and ready to support operational efficiencies.

-Sustainability scope Clear approach to the Sustainability delivered and ready to commissioning of the benefits to be ENVIRONMENTAL support operational asset within its measured and AND ECONOMIC realised in-line with efficiencies. broader network.
-SUSTAINABILITY the Final Business Case.
+Clear approach to the commissioning of the asset within its broader network.

+Sustainability benefits to be measured and realised in-line with the Final Business Case.

 - 1. What is the plan and approach for any outstanding planning conditions and compliance issues that are to be resolved prior to occupation/use? - 2.
 How will the project ensure that the requirements of the Environmental Management Plan will be met? - 3.
 How is place making/activation integrated into the commissioning and opening plan for the project, how is this captured in planning for the handover? - 4.
 How will the project be commissioned into its broader asset network; how has this approach been agreed? - 5.
 How are the benefits from the environmental sustainability (including resilience to climate change) initiatives and/or ratings being tracked to ensure they will be delivered? - 6.
-How will the completed project be assessed against the expected benefits and community outcomes as described in the Final Business Case?
+How will the completed project be assessed against the expected benefits and community outcomes as described in the Final Business Case and following handover?